Best Mattresses for Back Pain as Recommended by an Occupational Therapist

 For more information about which bed might be right for you, check out our adjustable beds buying guide.

-- Point 1 – the spine should be in line and neutral
+- Point 1 – the spine is in line and neutral

-- Point 2 – knees and hips should be supported without any gaps
+- Point 2 – knees and hips are supported without any gaps

-- Point 3 – head, shoulders and hips should be aligned and supported
+- Point 3 – head, shoulders and hips are aligned and supported